 After bathing with your homemade soap, you’ll be hooked.
 Industrial soap companies remove the glycerin from soap in order to produce bars that are firmer and longer lasting.
 Glycerin occurs naturally during the soap making process, providing a moisturizing quality to soap.
 Since handmade soap retains glycerin, it is gentler and more moisturizing to the skin than conventional store-bought soaps.
 This is also why handcrafted soap should be placed on a well-draining surface, and not left standing water where it will quickly dissolve.

 Making soap does need to be done with care and caution because of the lye, but don’t let that scare you away.
 With proper precautions, it is perfectly safe to make soap at home.
 Just make sure that you have a few hours of uninterrupted time, a well-ventilated space, wear gloves and safety goggles, and ensure that no children or pets are present.
 Once the soap has finished curing, there will be no residual lye and you’ll have a perfect bar of skin-nurturing soap.

 This is a simple and unscented recipe enriched with nourishing herbs.
-Calendula, Chamomile, and Marshmallow provide wonderfully calming, soothing, and healing qualities and the powders add a light texture and color to the finished bars.
+Calendula, chamomile, and marshmallow provide wonderfully calming, soothing, and healthful qualities — the powders add a light texture and color to the finished bars.
 Feel free to experiment with other herbs that you like to use for skin care!
-This recipe will yield a 2 pound batch of soap which will make approximately 10 bars, depending on how large they’re cut.
+This recipe will yield a two pound batch of soap which will make approximately ten bars, depending on how large they’re cut.
 If you wish to incorporate other ingredients or increase the size of the batch, use a soap making calculator to determine the appropriate amounts of water and lye.
 These calculators are available online for free.
 If you wish to add a scent, incorporate ½ - 2 ounces of essential oil when the soap is at trace.
 The herbs are optional and can be omitted for a pure bar of soap.